A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

-Empirical risk minimization needs the definition of a suitable risk function.
-The hard ranking risk , i.e., the risk function of the hard ranking problem, introduced in \cite{clem05} is given by so in fact, this is nothing but the probability of a misranking of $X$ and $X'$.
+Empirical risk minimization requires the definition of a suitable risk function. \cite{clem05} and \cite{clem08} provided the theoretical statistical framework for empirical risk minimization in the ranking setting.
+The hard ranking risk, i.e., the risk function of the hard instance ranking problem, used in \cite{clem05} and essentially going back to \cite{herb}, is given by so in fact, this is nothing but the probability of a misranking of $X$ and $X'$.
 Thus, empirical risk minimization intends to find an optimal ranking rule by solving the optimization problem where where $\mathcal{R}$ is some class of ranking rules $r: \mathcal{X} \times \mathcal{X} \rightarrow \{-1,1\}$.
-For the sake of notation, the additional arguments in the loss functions are suppressed.
-Note that $L_n^{hard}$, i.e., the hard empirical risk, is also the hard ranking loss function which reflects the global nature of hard ranking problems. \ \\
+For the sake of notation, the additional arguments in the loss function are suppressed.
+Note that $L_n^{hard}$, i.e., the hard empirical risk, is also the hard ranking loss and not a sum of individual instance-wise losses as in regression or classification settings which reflects the global nature of hard ranking problems. \ \\

-In this review, we restrict ourselves to ranking rules that are induced by scoring rules.
-Considering some parameter space $\Theta \subset \R^p$, it suffices to empirically find the best scoring function (and with it, the empirically optimal induced ranking rule) by solving the parametric optimization problem with
+In the instance ranking setting, ranking rules induced by scoring rules are self-evident due to the natural ordering existing on $\mathcal{Y}$.
+Considering some parameter space $\Theta \subset \R^p$, it suffices to empirically find the best parametric scoring function (and with it, the empirically optimal induced ranking rule) from the family of such scoring functions by solving the parametric optimization problem with

+We insist to once more take a look on the U-statistics that arise for the hard and the localized ranking problem. \cite{clem08} already mentioned that these pair-wise loss functions can be generalized to loss functions with $m$ input arguments.
+This leads to U-statistics of order $m$.
+But if the whole permutations that represent the ordering of the response values should be compared at once (i.e., $m=n$), then this again boils down to a U-statistic of order 2.
+Let $\pi$, $\hat \pi \in \Perm(1:n)$ be the true resp. the estimated permutation, then the empirical hard ranking loss can be equivalently written as In fact, this loss function can be identified with the ranking loss used in \cite{huller17} in the context of object ranking where the training data consists of sets of features including the corresponding true permutations representing the ordering on the respective subset.